PrioritySoftware/PrioritySoftware.github.io/_tutorial/index.md

 The result is an object which is structured as follows:
 - The *ChooseLine* object contains the list of possible values for the list.
     - Each value has a retval field which is the text that should be inserted into the input field when the user chooses this value.
     - *string1* and *string2* fields are the code and description of each value.
-Some fields have only descriptions.
+Some fields only have descriptions.
-- *title1* and *title2* are the headers of code and description columns.
+- *title1* and *title2* are the headers of the code and description columns.
 - *multi* has value of 1 in case of a multi-choose, or 0 otherwise.

 <a name="Handling_Server_Messages"></a>